Psilocybe ovoideocystidiata

-Psilocybe ovoideocystidiata is a psilocybin mushroom in the section Stuntzae, having psilocybin and/or psilocin as main active compounds.
+Psilocybe ovoideocystidiata, commonly known as ovoid, psychedelic ovoid mushroom, or river teacher is a psilocybin mushroom native to North America.
 It is closely related to P. subaeruginascens from Java, P. septentrionalis from Japan, and P. wayanadensis from India.
 This mushroom was first documented by Richard V. Gaines in Montgomery County, Pennsylvania in June 2003.

-Although it is sometimes confused with Psilocybe caerulipes, it can be distinguished by its rhomboid spores, larger stature, earlier fruiting season and membranous annulus.

 Etymology

-From the abundant ovoid pleurocystidia and cheilocystidia.
+The specific epithet refers to the abundant ovoid pleurocystidia and cheilocystidia of this species.